Community Legal Worker

-Paralegal Licence and in good standing with the Law Society of Ontario.
-Demonstrated commitment to community and/or legal work related to anti‑Black racism, human rights and/or anti‑discrimination.
+Demonstrated commitment to community and/or legal work related to anti-Black racism, human rights and/or anti-discrimination.
 Experience dealing with the public is essential.
 Computer literacy is essential.
 The ability to communicate well, both orally and in writing is essential.
-Must be able to work occasional evenings.
+Must be able to work evenings and some weekends.

 MAJOR DUTIES & RESPONSIBILITIES